 FALON MIHALIC, ARTIST STATEMENT

-I’m an interdisciplinary artist working in sculpture, painting, and environmental installation.
-My work reveals natural phenomena through a climate change lens and provides a new way of looking at our fluctuating environment.
+I am a sculptor based in Houston, Texas working in ceramics, painting, and environmental installation.
 I take ephemeral natural systems and hidden ecologies like local weather and water bodies and I give them form by mapping, making, and building their fleeting qualities into permanent sculptures and paintings.

-My work is informed by deep site and ecology research and manifested through my hands in the studio as mixed media collage paintings and ceramic sculptures .
+My studio is a laboratory where I rigorously test the colorful, moody and emotional qualities of materials like ceramics, glass, and terrazzo.
+I am constantly exploring color applications and material processes that are environmentally sound and archival for large scale sculptural work.
+My work is informed by site and ecology research and manifested in the studio as mixed media collage paintings and ceramic sculptures.
 My paintings are collections of site qualities, like remnants of feelings, views, or experiences in the landscape with a dense overlapping and layering of color washes and collaged imagery from my landscape photos.
-This is a way of recalling the multiplicity of layered natural systems and invisible actions of a place like water flow, plant growth, and cloud formations.
-My ceramic sculptures are primarily handbuilt porcelain with my own glaze formulations that I have made through trial and error.
-The resulting ceramic pieces are, like my paintings, organic forms with layers of texture and washes of atmospheric color.
+This is a way of recalling complex systems and invisible actions of a place like water flow, plant growth, and cloud formations.
+My ceramic sculptures are colored porcelain and stoneware with my own glaze formulations that I have made through a rigorous testing process.
+The resulting ceramic pieces are organic forms with layers of texture and washes of atmospheric color.